se-sic/SPLConqueror/README.md

 #### Sampling strategies

 SPLConqueror also supports learning on a subset of the data.
 Therefore, one has to set at least one sampling strategy for the binary options first and at least one for the numeric options.
-Numeric sampling strategies have to always start with ```numeric```(deprecated: ```expdesign```), while binary sampling strategies have to start with ```binary``` (deprecated: no prefix command).
+Numeric sampling strategies have to always start with ```numeric```, while binary sampling strategies have to start with ```binary```.
 In the following, we list all sampling strategies:

 | Binary/Numeric | Name  | Description | Command | Example |
 | :------------: | :---: | :---------: | :-----: | :-----: |